 The Tao of Chinese calligraphy

 The art of calligraphy is not about developing certain style or doing it perfectly.
-These are the robotic duties of the coded scholarly writing.
-Learning Chinese calligraphy as art is more about the state of mind that the practice installs.
+These are robotic duties of codified scholarly writing.
+Learning Chinese calligraphy as art is more about the state of mind installed by the practice.
 Freed from distractions of the outside world, you dwell in a deep focus, guiding the brush according to your current mindset.
 It can be smooth, fuzzy, interrupted, even violent.
 The brush can reveal so much about your inner state.
 As with painting, pottery and drawing, calligraphy has a meaningful potential for psychotherapy.

-Like so many learning experiences, trying the art of Chinese calligraphy myself, I was transformed.
-My understanding of this craft will never be the same.
-I am more able to perceive the state of being and the mind of the masters whose brush work we admire in museums, galleries and books.
-The sense of balance, calm and deep penetration into the moment that like the droplets of black ink realise themselves on the canvas, paper or other medium connects me closer to the artist, the creator of the lasting imprint on my own humane experience.
+As with so many learning experiences, trying the art of Chinese calligraphy myself, I was transformed.
+My appreciation of and understanding of this craft deepened my admiration of the Chinese culture.
+I am more able to perceive my own state of being and also the mind of the masters whose brush work we admire in museums, galleries and books.
+The sense of balance, calm and deep penetration into the moment like droplets of black ink realize themselves on the canvas, paper or other medium.
+This connects me closer to the artist, the gifted creator of the lasting imprint on my own experience.